-Tissue samples are then removed using one of three methods:
+The doctor removes tissue samples using one of three methods:

 - In a fine needle aspiration, a fine gauge needle and a syringe withdraw fluid or clusters of cells.

-- In a core needle biopsy, the automated mechanism is activated, moving the needle forward and filling the needle trough, or shallow receptacle, with 'cores' of breast tissue.
+- In a core needle biopsy, the automated mechanism is activated, moving the needle forward and filling the needle trough, or shallow receptacle, with “cores” of breast tissue.
 The outer sheath instantly moves forward to cut the tissue and keep it in the trough.
-This process is repeated three to six times.
+The doctor repeats this process three to six times.

-- With a vacuum-assisted device (VAD), vacuum pressure is used to pull tissue from the breast through the needle into the sampling chamber.
+- With a vacuum-assisted device (VAD), vacuum pressure pulls tissue from the breast through the needle into the sampling chamber.
 Without withdrawing and reinserting the needle, it rotates positions and collects additional samples.
-Typically, eight to 10 samples of tissue are collected from around the lesion.
+Typically, the doctor will collect eight to 10 samples of tissue from around the lesion.

-After this sampling, the needle will be removed.
+After this sampling, the doctor will remove the needle.

-If a surgical biopsy is being performed, a wire is inserted into the suspicious area as a guide for the surgeon.
+If a surgical biopsy is to be performed, the doctor will insert a wire into the suspicious area as a guide for the surgeon.

-A mammogram may be performed to confirm that the marker is in the proper position.
+The doctor may use mammography to confirm that the marker is in the proper position.

 This procedure is usually completed within 45 minutes.